nazimboudeffa/medusa-q-and-a/products.md

 According to the corresponding endpoint https://docs.medusajs.com/api/store#tag/Products

-(Talk about how to do that with Postman)
+(Talk about how to do that with Postman?)

 You can call this endpoint in diffrent manners from the frontend